Caioflp/Caioflp.github.io/_pages/about.md

 Hi!
 I am a second year **master's student in Applied Mathematics** at FGV's School of Applied Mathematics.
 I am fortunate to be advised by [Prof. Yuri Saporito](https://www.yurisaporito.com).

-My research interestes lie broadly in areas of **Probability and Statistics** which have some kind of "functional flavor", as well as compelling applications.
+My research interestes lie broadly in areas of **Probability and Statistics** which have some kind of "functional flavor" as well as compelling applications.
 These include **Stochastic Control**, **Nonparametric Statistics** and **Stochastic Optimization** over high/infinite dimensional spaces, motivated by problems in **Finance**, **Econometrics** and **Machine Learning**.

 I am currently funded by the **PICME/CAPES scholarship**, awarded anually to **fifteen** incoming master's students in Mathematics throughout Brazil.